OSGeo/gdal/doc/source/programs/gdal_raster_create.rst

     Values can be expressed as percentages of the size of the :option:`--like` dataset, if specified.

-.. option:: --resolution <xres>,<yres>
+.. option:: --resolution <xres[%]>,<yres[%]>

     .. versionadded:: 3.14

     Set the pixel resolution of the output file in CRS units.
 First value is horizontal resolution.
 Second one is vertical resolution.
-If ``xres`` or ``yres`` is set to 0, the other dimension will be guessed from the size implied by the bounding box.
+If ``xres`` or ``yres`` is set to 0, the given non-zero resolution will be applied to both dimensions.
+    Values can be expressed as percentages of the resolution of the :option:`--like` dataset, if specified.
+Note that when expressing resolution as a percentage, the value is multiplied by the pixel size, so that a value of 200% will double the pixel size, and thus halve the output size.

 Standard Options
 ----------------